Category: Gaming

 ArgoCD Setup

-I setup ArgoCD in the cluster based on the getting started guide.
+ArgoCD is setup in the cluster based on the getting started guide.
 Ultimately, I made a little script argocd.sh to do the setup on repeat:

 #!/bin/bash